 Feature toggles, also known as feature flags, are components of software development that allow specific features of an application to be activated or deactivated at will.
 This allows developers to safely “toggle” new features on or off for testing.
-Feature toggles have many uses beyond just testing, such as the targeted release of new features, experimentation, operations, or activation of premium features.
+Feature toggles have many use cases beyond just testing, such as the targeted rollout or quick rollback of new features, experimentation, canary releases, operations, or activation of premium features.

 What are Feature Toggles?